Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically speaking, the GeForce GTX 470 should be a lot faster than the GeForce GT 430 in general. (explain)
+Memory BandwidthPerformance-wise, the GeForce GTX 470 should theoretically be quite a bit better than the GeForce GT 430 in general. (explain)

-Texel RateThe GeForce GTX 470 should be a lot (about 204%) better at AF than the GeForce GT 430. (explain)
+Texel RateThe GeForce GTX 470 is a lot (more or less 204%) more effective at anisotropic filtering than the GeForce GT 430. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison